Antisocial Personality Disorder

 Antisocial personality disorder is probably caused by a combination of factors.
 Having any of these characteristics does not necessarily mean that a person has antisocial personality disorder.

-Genetic (inherited) or biological factors.
-Researchers have found certain physiological responses that may occur more frequently in people with antisocial personality disorder.
+- Genetic (inherited) or biological factors.
+Antisocial personality traits do appear to be highly heritable.
+Researchers have also found certain physiological responses that may occur more frequently in people with antisocial personality disorder.
 For example, they have a comparatively flat response to stress.
 They seem to get less anxious than the average person.
 They seem to have a harder time maintaining daytime arousal.
 They also have a weak "startle reflex," the involuntary response to loud noises.
 This relative insensitivity may affect their ability to learn from reward and punishment.

 People with antisocial personality disorder tend to have few symptoms.
 Rather, they cause discomfort or distress to others through socially unacceptable behavior and by being: